Thursday, 24 November 2016

 Plot

 In the beginning, we are introduced to two young people in love.
 Let us call them Lord Peter and Little Kerstin.
 Peter notices that Kerstin is upset, and he tries to find out what is wrong.
-He comes up with several suggestions, all of them wrong, unfortunately.
+He comes up with several ideas, all of them wrong.
 But eventually she tells him what the problem is.

 When Peter hears this, he promises to build a very substantial and expensive bridge across the river so that Kerstin will not risk drowning.